mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “I don’t think so.”

 She then asked a girl who was sitting on the other side of me.
-I was surprised how outgoing Gyuna was to talk to someone she didn’t know like that.  “…Yeah, this is my first semester at BYU, and it’s been a lot.
+I was surprised how outgoing Gyuna was to talk to someone she didn’t know like that.  “...Yeah, this is my first semester at BYU, and it’s been a lot.
 But thanks so much!”

 After a bit of studying, I saw that she was about to take a selfie with me.